generic and branded anti-epileptic drugs

 If you use the same pharmacy regularly, your pharmacist may keep a record of what medication you take.
 They might be able to make a note to get the same version of your AEDs for you each time.
 If pharmacists don’t have your usual version in stock, you can ask for your prescription back, and take it to another pharmacy.
 Check that you have your correct AEDs while you are at the pharmacy counter, as they won’t be able to change it after you leave the counter.

-We have a letter from our medical director supporting your right to ask to be prescribed the same version of your AEDs each time.
-You can download the letter to give to your GP, neurologist or pharmacist.
-You can also call our helpline for a copy.
+Download a letter from our medical director to give to your GP, neurologist or pharmacist, supporting your right to ask to be prescribed the same version of your AEDs each time.
+Or call our helpline for a copy.

 Get to know your medication